tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you move, everyone nearby feels a sudden, inexplicable chill that seems to be in time with your footsteps, as if you’re walking on their grave right now.
 You get a bonus of +2AC against opportunity attacks provoked by movement, but this bonus is lost for the rest of the turn if one of the opportunity attacks hits.

 **Quirk:** You disconcert and discomfort people just by being there.

 ---

+#### Greaves of Reengagement

+1/Battle

+When an enemy disengages or pops free from you, roll a normal save.
+If you succeed, you pop free from any other enemies engaged with you and move back into engagement with that enemy.

+**Quirk:** Can’t stand saying goodbye.

+---